vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. Switch to the Visual Studio Code window.

 1. At the Terminal command prompt, to exit the device simulator app, press **CTRL-C**.

-> **IMPORTANT**: Do not remove these resources until you have completed the Data Visualization module of this course.